Arash Ostovari

-Arash Ostovari (آرش استواری, born 12 December 1992 in Shiraz, Iran) is an Iranian professional footballer who plays as a midfielder for Kirivong Sok Sen Chey FC and former player of Iran U17 and Iran U20.
+Arash Ostovari (آرش استواری, born 12 December 1992) is an Iranian professional footballer who plays as a midfielder for Kirivong Sok Sen Chey FC and former player of Iran U17 and Iran U20.

-Club career
+Career

+Ostovari was born in Shiraz, Iran.

 Iran

-Arash returned to iran in 2013 to serve the mandatory military service of iran at Air force FC in Shiraz.
+Ostovari returned to iran in 2013 to serve the mandatory military service of iran at Air force FC in Shiraz.

 Thailand

 He returned to Pacific Asia with Thai Premier League by joining Bangkok United.

 Portugal

 Ostovari is the only Iranian player to win the Champion title in three different foreign leagues.
 He was transferred to Portuguese club Lusitano VRSA the 1 delegation of S.L.
 Benfica, in 2016 after playing in the Thai Premier League and was selected as the player of the season at the end of the season by Portuguese fans.